Anas-Ebrahim-Dev/Bank-Project/README.md

 \- Feature 3 — Add Client in a text file .

-\- Feature 3 — Delete Client in a text file .
+\- Feature 4 — Delete Client in a text file .

+\- Feature 5 — Display List clients & Total Balances .

 ---